Clarence C. Moore

 Clarence C. Moore (1904-January 24, 1979) was an engineer and minister at Radio Station HCJB (subsequently known as HCJB Global and now known as Reach Beyond) with primary transmitters in Quito, Ecuador.

-Clarence C. Moore is remembered for his contribution in developing a 500,000 watt transmitter for HCJB.
-He passed away two years before the project was completed in 1981.
+Clarence C. Moore contributed to development of a 500,000 watt transmitter for HCJB.
+He died two years before the project was completed in 1981.

 He went on to found International Radio and Electronics Corporation (IREC) in Elkhart, Indiana which was renamed Crown International in the 1960s at the suggestion of his wife Ruby.
 Crown International manufactured electronic devices including power amplifiers. loudspeakers and tape recorders.
 The audio division was acquired by Harman International in March 2000.

-Clarence Cecil Moore - Elkhart, Indiana pastor, missionary, and electronics engineer circa 1930.